numoonchld/simple-demo/README.md

-# Simple Hardhat Project Demo on AltLayer
+# Simple ERC20 Token Deploy on Alt Devnet

 To use this repo: